How to Brine Beer Can Chicken

 - A big old spoon.

-Step 2: Mix up the brine
+2: Mix up the Beer Brine for Chicken

 Here’s the recipe.
 We have made a few other brines including one total dry-brine disaster.

-Rosemary Beer Brine
+Rosemary Beer Brine for Chicken

 - 1 cup kosher or table salt